florinhegedus/psychology-notes/the_brain/neuron.md

 - **Amphetamines**: Increase norepinephrine, enhancing arousal and energy.
 - **Prozac and L-Dopa**: Affect serotonin and dopamine levels, used to treat depression and Parkinson's disease respectively.

-### Brain Structure and Function

-**Subparts of the Brain:**
-- **Hypothalamus**: Regulates basic drives like hunger, thirst, and sex.
-- **Frontal Lobe**: Involved in higher cognitive functions such as reasoning and decision-making.

-**Hemispheres of the Brain:**
-- The brain is divided into two halves, the left and right hemispheres, which interact to perform complex tasks.

 ### Complexity and Resilience of the Brain

 **Computational Neuroscience:**